 How to Dehydrate Berries

 Blueberries Nutrition Info.

-Blueberries are a wonderful source of vitamin A, vitamin C, followed by vitamin K. They have trace amounts of Folate, Choline, Niacin, vitamin E, Betaine, Thiamine, and Riboflavin.
+VITAMINS: Vitamin A, and Vitamin C, followed by Vitamin K. They have trace amounts of Folate, Choline, Niacin, Vitamin E, Betaine, Thiamine, and Riboflavin.

 Cranberries Nutrition Info.

-Cranberries are also a good source of vitamins A, and vitamin C, followed by vitamin K, and Choline, plus trace amounts of Vitamin E, Folate, Pantothenic Acid and Betaine.
+VITAMINS: Vitamin A, and Vitamin C, followed by Vitamin K, and Choline, plus trace amounts of Vitamin E, Folate, Pantothenic Acid, and Betaine.

-Skip the dip in boiling water!
+Yes, skip the blanching dip in boiling water!
 How?
-Buy your blueberries and cranberries frozen!
+Buy FROZEN blueberries and cranberries!

-You'll be able to skip the step because the manufacturer will have already done that step for you.
+We can skip the step because the manufacturer has already done that (blanching) step for us.
 How neat is that?
 Plus, you won't get stained fingers ... :-)

+How to Dehydrate Berries